Oghma-Infinium/Fahluaan/README.md

 **Modlist Support: [Waking Dreams](https://discord.gg/WakingDreams)**

-***Arisen requires the full AE upgrade, which means you must purchase the AE edition of the game for the list to function.***
+***Fahluaan requires the full AE upgrade, which means you must purchase the AE edition of the game for the list to function.***

 # Contents
   - [Introduction](#Introduction)